 All About Camping On The Great Wall

 - Can I do it on my own?

 - How much will it cost?

 Can I Do It On My Own?

-Nope — it's against ILP policy to go camping without a guide while you're on a semester with us, and it's also illegal to camp on the Great Wall without a guide, according to the Chinese government.
+Nope — if you're an ILP volunteer, it's against ILP policy to go camping without a guide while you're on a semester with us.
+But besides that, it's also illegal to camp on the Great Wall without a guide, according to the Chinese government.
+There are certain sections that are allowed for this kind of activity, so best to go with someone who knows all of those rules and regulations.
 Plus, you'd need to track down all of your gear, plan for food, and figure out a way to actually get up on the wall ...
 Yikes.

 It's a good thing it's not an option to do it yourself because there are awesome tour companies who figure it all out for you.

 Who Should I Go With?

 In the past, volunteers have had awesome adventures with China Travellers, and even have a favorite guide, Kellie.
 She's living in Beijing and has some awesome Instagram posts — check her out at @kel_koo.

 I also went with China Travellers and got the chance to have lunch at a local farmer's home (it seriously was the best food I had in China) before hiking up to the wall.
 Then, after the sunrise and a morning hike on the Wall, my group had breakfast at the same home.
 It was crazy fun and so delicious, plus the chance to peek at local life in this more remote part of China.
 We had Sonia as our guide and loved her.